 Use all of your senses to gain a better understanding of sight, sound, taste, touch, and smell.

-These experiments are sure to get all participants motivated and inspired by biology.
+These biology experiments are sure to get all participants motivated and inspired by biology.
 For more great biology experiments, see: Science Projects for Kids.